 We hope these tips are helpful!
 Keeping ants out of your feeder saves you time to focus on what matters, and that’s what we want for you!
 Also, stay tuned…we are working to develop a accessory to our feeders that has so far been the best deterrence yet for ants!
 Look for it to hit our shop in the next few weeks!

-Born a world traveler, Caitlynn has settled in Cleburne to continue doing what she loves – investing in her family and community while capturing beauty with her camera and her writing.
+Born and raised a world traveler, Caitlynn has settled in Cleburne to continue doing what she loves – investing in her family and community while capturing beauty with her camera and her writing.
 Caitlynn also has a background in customer service, administrative support, and sales.
 She is married to her high school sweetheart, Ryan.